 Pets must be kept on a six-foot leash and under physical control at all times while visiting any area of the park.
 This prevents encounters between pets and wildlife, protects pets from hazards, and prevents unwanted interaction between pets and other visitors.
 Retractable leashes should be kept at a maximum length of six feet.

 Dispose of pet waste

 All pet waste must be removed from the park.
 Pet waste may not be left on the ground.
-If you are visiting with your pet, please remember to bring plastic bags or a scoop and determine how you will transport waste from the park.
-Monocacy National Battlefield is a trash free park; all waste must be taken with you upon leaving.
+If one is visiting with a pet, please remember to bring plastic bags or a scoop.
+Also consider how one will transport waste from the park.
+Monocacy National Battlefield is a trash free park; there are no trash cans so pet waste must be taken out of the park when pet owners leave.